Best-Rated Gyms

 • Value for money: the membership fee for the gym is low for the quality and range of facilities available.

-• Atmosphere: the gym has a welcoming and non-judgmental space for members, with staff and other members friendly and welcoming.
+• Atmosphere: the gym has a welcoming and non-judgmental space for members; staff and other members are friendly and welcoming.

 • Equipment & facilities: the gym has a wide range of equipment and facilities that are kept clean and properly maintained.

-• Staff availability: the gym has a number of staff members that are easily and readily available to help answer questions or solve concerns.
+• Staff availability: the gym’s staff members are readily available to help answer questions or solve concerns.

 The winning brand is the one that receives the highest Overall satisfaction rating once all the scores from the Overall satisfaction criteria are combined and averaged.